 What did reviewers say about Tantra Illuminated?

-I’ve seen some critical reviews of this book, usually from a highly academic/specialist perspective, that I didn’t entirely understand!
+I’ve seen some critical reviews of this book, usually from a highly academic/specialist perspective.
 I guess there will always be disagreements among both scholars and practitioners about such a complex tradition, and it’s important to remember that no book on it is going to be definitive.

 The Amazon reviews are overwhelmingly good, however, and many echo my own experience of finally starting to find a way through, as one reviewer puts it, ‘New Age fluff’.